-Undercut all door casings and jambs with a jamb saw to allow the flooring to slide under the doorjamb.
+Undercut all door casings and door jams with a jamb saw to allow the flooring planks to slide under the door jamb.
 If a baseboard is still in place, extend the undercut about 1" beyond the door frame casing.
+If no baseboard, just cut the door casing.
+Important: Do not cut metal doorframes!

-To find the height to cut the jamb, lay a scrap piece of flooring (and underlayment if applicable) next to the door frame, and lay the saw blade on top.
-After cut ensure that the floor plus underlayment does not bind, always leave 1/16" clearance under the doorjamb / casing for the floor to be able to move freely without vertical restriction.
+To find the height to cut the jamb, lay a scrap piece of flooring (and underlayment, if used) next to the door frame, and lay the saw blade on top.
+After cut ensure that the floor plus underlayment does not bind, always leave 1/16" clearance under the door jamb / casing for the floor to be able to float freely without vertical restriction.
+Adjust as required.